Free Case Evaluation

 We have been recognized with the distinct honor of being a U.S. News and World Report Tier One Best Law Firm for the past four years.

-If you have been injured in a construction accident, call 254-212-4107 for a free consultation one of our experienced attorneys for free.
+If you have been injured in a construction accident, call 254-212-4107 for a free consultation with one of our experienced attorneys for free.
 We handle all cases on a contingency fee basis, so we never charge a fee unless we win.

 Common Types of Construction Accidents